Jasstkn/lecture-kubernetes-intro/README.md

 NAME    HOSTS   ADDRESS         PORTS   AGE web   *       192.168.64.15   80      35s

+# if IP doesn't appear for some time, get it from the following command
+minikube ip
+192.168.64.15

 # make curl into IP address below ADDRESS column with /web at the end
 curl 192.168.64.15/web